-3.5 Disclosed disclaimer

-In this case, the original application already indicates that the disclaimed embodiment is not part of the invention.
+3.5 Disclaimer disclosed in the application as originally filed In this case, the original application already indicates that the disclaimed embodiment is not part of the invention.

 Negative features help to define the claimed invention in the same way as positive ones, and must be examined on the same basis.
 In other words, they may confer novelty and, like positive features, should be assessed as to their relevance to inventive step.
 They must also fulfil the requirements of Art.
 84 (clarity, conciseness and support), and their inclusion must not infringe Art.
 123(2) (T 170/87, T 365/88).